menglilin/Rate-limiting/README.md

 #### redisURL: url

-The url address of redis to be connected, underfined means localhost
+The url address of redis to be connected, underfined means 127.0.0.1:6379

 #### appName: string